t3r6/pkdocs/docs/guides/multiplayer/pk-mp-server-linux.md

     [login@shell Bin]$
     ```

+14. To change the port your server runs on, go to `config.ini` and modify the `Cfg.ServerPort` line.

 ## Install PK++ (Painkiller competition mod)

 1. Download [**PK++**](https://www.moddb.com/mods/pk).
 You can either use PK++ 1.3 which has more features or PK++ 1.2.1.64 which is more stable and compatible with the original.